Invest in resilience with Conservation Incentive Loans

 EQIP Bridge Loans

 The USDA Natural Resources Conservation Service (NRCS) manages a popular conservation finance program called the Environmental Quality Incentives Program (EQIP).
-It provides a way for farmers to identify, plan, and implement conservation practices, such as filter strips to protect waterways, cover crops to build soil organic matter, and insectary hedgerows that support beneficial insects.
+It provides a way for farmers to identify, plan, and implement conservation practices, such as filter strips to protect waterways, cover crops to build soil organic matter, and insectary hedgerows that support pollinators and other beneficial insects.
 EQIP has defined each of these practices, and will reimburse farmers at certain cost rates, depending on practice type and size (acres, linear feet, etc).

 While EQIP works for some farmers, not everyone has the money needed to implement the practices before getting reimbursed by NRCS.
 So we designed a partnership to help farmers participate in EQIP.
 We can arrange for your EQIP reimbursement to pay your loan.
 Read our loan terms and send us a loan inquiry.